Shawnchee/blockchair/README.md

   <img src="./public/readme/milestone-system.png" alt="Milestone System Screenshot" width="400"/>
 </div>

+### 📷 Real-Time Proof of Work via Camera Feeds

+- Charities can upload **real-time video or photo updates** as proof of milestone progress
+- **Live camera integrations** allow donors to witness project developments as they happen
+- Media uploads are securely time-stamped and associated with specific milestones
+- Increases **trust and transparency** by offering visual evidence of how funds are being used
+-

 ### 🤖 AI-Powered Trust & Personalization
 - **AI Company Validator**: Verifies the legitimacy and operational history of charities